As tech has advanced, the number of tools in a recruiter’s toolbox has ballooned.

 Recruiting tactics will span everything from soft skills to concrete data.
 These two work hand-in-hand to make your recruiting efforts as solid as possible.

-Your team probably does not need every available recruiting tool.
+Your team probably does not need every available recruiting tool in your digital workplace.
 However, leveraging tools to their fullest capability can separate innovative recruiters from good ones.

 Build your foundational recruiting workflow with these tools and shave off a few minutes from your regular routine.